 – Carl Lindley of Danville, Illinois was a soldier working on the highway with Company D, 341st Engineers in 1942.

 Erected by Yukon Government.

 Location.
 60° 3.816′ N, 128° 42.901′ W. Marker is in Watson Lake, Yukon Territory.
 Marker is on Alaska Highway (Yukon Territory Route 1) just from Robert Campbell Highway (Yukon Territory Highway 4).
 Touch for map.
-Marker is at or near this postal address: Alaska Highway, Watson Lake, Yukon Territory Y0A, Canada.
+Marker is at or near Touch for directions.

 More about this marker.
 This marker is located near the information centre.

 Also see . . .
 Sign Post Forest.
 The bombing of Pearl Harbor on December 7, 1941 was the incident that started one of the greatest engineering feats of the century!
 With the threat of the Japanese invasion during World War II, the Alaska Highway was built.
 It provided a supply route from Alaska to the lower forty-eight states.
 (Submitted on March 31, 2014, by Barry Swackhamer of Brentwood, California.)

 Categories. • Entertainment • Roads & Vehicles • War, World II •